West Virginia Land and Home Realty

-Nice level, partially cleared/partially wooded lot in a gated community.
+Nice level, partially cleared lot in a gated community.
 Build your weekend cabin or permanent home.
-There aren’t many homes in the subdivision.
-Only a few miles from the South Branch River public access to fish, swim, float or canoe!
+Only a few homes in the subdivision.
+Just a few miles from South Branch River public access to fish, swim, float or canoe!
 5.04 AC. $34,900.
 WVHS112780

 Keenan Shanholtz, Broker